web-mojo/ReelGuard-Releases/README.md

 - Windows 10 or Windows 11 (64-bit)
 - Administrator rights to install the desktop app
-- At least one removable storage device
-- Recommended: two backup destinations (primary + safety copy)
+- Administrator rights to use the fake-format function

 ---

 ## Download & Install

 1. Grab the latest `.zip` release from the GitHub Releases page.
-2. Extract the archive.
+2. Extract the .zip file.
 It contains the ReelGuard Windows installer (`ReelGuard_{version}_Setup.exe`).
 3. Double-click the installer.
 Windows SmartScreen may flag the download because it’s new:
    - Choose **More info**.
    - Click **Run anyway** to continue.
 4. Follow the installer prompts.
-All dependencies are bundled; no separate install is required.
+All dependencies are bundled, no separate install is required.
 5. Launch ReelGuard from the Start Menu.
 An uninstaller is created automatically if you ever need to remove it.

 ---